xiaopv/xiaopv.github.io/_teaching/2020-spring-mat201.md

 ## Homework Assignments

+ * 2/4/20
+   * WebAssign homework.
+   * Complete your assignment for Activity 1.4.2.
+Work with your teammates if you can.
+At the beginning of Thursday's class, each group should have one representative to put up your work on the board.
+If you would like to have more practices of sketching derivative graph, go to [Sketch]{http://webspace.ship.edu/msrenault/GeoGebraCalculus/derivative_try_to_graph.html}.
+You can check the accuracy after you complete sketching.
+You can click reset the graph to do a new one.
+   * There is a new reading assignment in Perusall.

  * 1/30/20
    * WebAssign homework.
    * Complete Activity 1.3.3 and let me know if you would like to present.